Optimal state estimation: Turnpike analysis and performance results: Problem Setup

 For convenience, we define the combined sequence $\hat{z}_{0:T}$ satisfying $\hat{z}_j=(\hat{x}_j,\hat{w}_j)$ for $j\in\mathbb{I}_{[0,T-1]}$ and $\hat{z}_T = (\hat{x}_T,0)$.
-The constraints~\eqref{eq:MHE_f}--\eqref{eq:MHE_w} enforce the prior knowledge about the system model, the domain of the true trajectories, and the disturbances/noise (note that feasibility is always guaranteed due to our standing assumptions).
-In~\eqref{eq:MHE_0}, we consider the cost function
+The constraints~\eqref{eq:MHE_f}--\eqref{eq:MHE_w} enforce the prior knowledge about the system model, the domain of the true trajectories, and the disturbances/noise (feasibility is always guaranteed due to our standing assumptions).
+We consider the cost function